gregk27/ELEC278-Project/readme.md

  - Config File: Path to the config file, defaults to `../robots.csv`
  - Defense configuration: IDs for defenses to use, in order of position.
 Input should include one defense from each categotry.
 Defaults to `0 2 4 6`
  - Simulation length: The number of seconds of match time to be simulated, defaults to `150`
+ - Starting node index: The index of the node where the robot should start.
+To get indices refer to the generated graphml.

 ## Simulation
 After inputs are provided, robot will be loaded and simulation will begin.
 This will take a shot amount of time to complete, depending on sim duration.